 As you can see, drug trafficking is punished much more harshly than possession for sale.
 However, even with the lesser charge, you are looking at serious time in prison and steep fines.

 You should also be aware that these penalties are for a first-time drug trafficking offense.
-The penalties can increase severely if you are arrested for a subsequent drug trafficking offense.
-You may need to work with a San Diego drug crimes lawyer if you are accused of drug trafficking in San Diego.
+The penalties can significantly increase if you are arrested for a subsequent drug trafficking offense.
+You may need to work with a San Diego drug crimes attorney if you are accused of drug trafficking in San Diego.

 Complete a Free Case Evaluation form now